kevinporcu/aurora_audio_recorder/README.md

 Portability in this context is not only related to mobility, but also to **accessibility, flexibility, and ease of use**.

 ---
+## IMPORTANT NOTE

+Google Drive access is currently limited because the application is in testing mode.
+To enable Drive integration, users must contact the project owner via email to be added as authorized testers.
+The owners' email are at the end of the ReadMe.

+---

 ## Concept